 SLTs work with people of all ages, from babies through to adulthood.
 They can work in a clinic or hospital, children’s centre, early years setting or in a school.

 SaLT aims to assess and improve the child’s:

 As children and young people with SLCN all have different types of difficulties, they need different types of support.

 Everyone working together to encourage the child, will often give the best results.

 ECCH SLT's will always provide individual, person-centred advice.
 It is highly likely that the advice your child receives will be different from the advice given for another child.
 Every assessment and plan is individually made to meet a child’s needs.

 Sometimes the SLT might decide that the child doesn’t need any support from the ECCH SaLT team.
 If this happens, you will be signposted to other forms of support that might help.More information about what a SLT does

 The primary aim of the ECCH SaLT service is to maximise each child’s ability to communicate.
 This is when their skills have not developed as well as expected.

 Following an assessment of a SLCN, two approaches may be recommended:

-Children with more complex, enduring or severe SLCN, require a direct level of support and interventions from a SLT with specialist experience and training.
+Children with more complex, enduring or severe SLCN, require a direct level of support and interventions.
+This should be from a SLT with specialist experience and training.
 Videos explaining some complex SLCN can be found on our speech and language resources webpage.
 Support cannot be routinely carried out by early years or school staff.
-The SLT will work with the child and meet very regularly with teachers and teaching assistants to advise on how best to support the child on an everyday basis over time.
+The SLT will work with the child.
+They will also meet very regularly with teachers and teaching assistants, to advise on how best to support the child on an everyday basis over time.